KnownStormChaser/master-weather-model-list/models/nwp_models/regional/finland/harmonie-fmi.md

 - **No FMI HARMONIE on AWS S3.** FMI mirrors only its SILAM atmospheric composition model and radar data to AWS Open Data; HARMONIE (MEPS) is **not** on S3 and must be accessed via the WFS / binary download routes above.
 - **No account required.** Unlike the Met Éireann distribution of the sibling UWC-West HARMONIE production (which requires free registration), FMI's open data needs no account — only acceptance of the CC BY 4.0 licence and adherence to the request limits.
 - **Companion suites.** MetCoOp also operates two related products built on the MEPS modelling grid: **MNWC** (a deterministic 12-hour nowcasting suite refreshed hourly, partly produced on FMI's Vinha HPC) and **MECaS** (a calibrated ensemble forecast of near-surface temperature, wind, and gusts).
 These are documented in the [MEPS](../norway/meps.md) entry's notes.
 FMI does not currently appear to redistribute MNWC or MECaS through this Open Data service.
+- **AI models over the same domain.** MET Norway runs [Bris](../../../ensemble_models/regional/norway/bris.md), a data-driven ensemble covering essentially the MetCoOp domain (849 × 969 — the MEPS grid less a 50-point perimeter band, same Lambert conformal projection).
+It is trained on MEPS analyses and partly initialized from MEPS output, so it is not independent of the production documented here. **FMI does not redistribute Bris** — it is available only from MET Norway's THREDDS server, and only as NetCDF, so none of the FMI WFS access patterns or GRIB encoding caveats in this entry apply to it.
+FMI's own machine-learning work is not part of this Open Data forecast-model service.
 - **Relationship to siblings:**
   - [MEPS](../norway/meps.md) — the MET Norway distribution of the same MetCoOp production (full distribution; primary reference for model internals).
+  - [Bris](../../../ensemble_models/regional/norway/bris.md) — MET Norway's AI ensemble on effectively the same grid; see the note above.
   - [AROME-Arctic](../norway/arome-arctic.md) — MET Norway's deterministic Arctic-domain HARMONIE-AROME model.
   - [HARMONIE-AROME Ireland](../ireland/harmonie-arome-ireland.md), [HARMONIE (DMI)](../denmark/harmonie-dmi.md), and other ACCORD-consortium HARMONIE-AROME / AROME deployments share the same core model.
 - **Repository location:** Like the [MEPS](../norway/meps.md) entry, this documents an ensemble system but is filed under `nwp_models/regional/` for consistency with the existing MEPS entry.
 The same relocation consideration noted there applies here.